DietkeSt/bark-buddies/README.md

 - [Programming with Mosh](https://www.youtube.com/watch?v=rHux0gMZ3Eg): for the many Django tutorials on YouTube.
 - [John Abdsho](https://www.youtube.com/watch?v=s5xbtuo9pR0): for the insights on how to create a booking system.
 - [Djangoproject](https://docs.djangoproject.com/en/5.0/howto/): for the many helpful how-to guides for Django.
+- [Bootstrap](https://getbootstrap.com/) for responsive frontend design.
+- [Code Institute](https://codeinstitute.net/ie/) for use of training material, tutorials and free resources.